WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-header/README.md

 ### `resetAll`: `function`

 The `resetAll` prop provides the callback to execute when the "Reset all" menu item is selected.
-It's purpose is to facilitate resetting any control values for items contained within this header's panel.
+Its purpose is to facilitate resetting any control values for items contained within this header's panel.

 -   Required: Yes